 We welcome your input and discussions.
-If you would like to comment on the CCRF, please contact us at info@cdsb.net.For further information, please consult our website, www.cdsb.net.
+If you would like to comment on the CCRF, please contact us at info@cdsb.net.
+For further information, please consult our website, www.cdsb.net.

+Copyright © by CDP Worldwide on behalf of the Climate Disclosure Standards Board.
+All rights reserved.
 Dissemination of the contents of this Framework is encouraged.
-Please give full acknowledgement of the source when reproducing extracts in other published work

-No responsibility for any person acting or refraining to act as a result of material in this document can be accepted by the Climate Disclosure Standards Board or the Carbon Disclosure Project.
+Please give full acknowledgement of the source when reproducing extracts in other published work.
+No responsibility for any person acting or refraining to act as a result of material in this document can be accepted by the Climate Disclosure Standards Board or CDP Worldwide.